US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 The strikes opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
 They also came just weeks after Trump ordered a military operation to capture Venezuela’s president, Nicolás Maduro, and bring him and his wife to New York to face federal drug conspiracy charges.

-They came after tensions soared in recent weeks as American warships moved into the region, and Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.
+The operation also comes as tensions have soared in recent weeks as American warships moved into the region, and Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.

 Iran responded as it had been threatening to do for months — first launching a wave of missiles and drones targeting Israel.
 It followed with strikes targeting U.S. military installations in Bahrain, Kuwait and Qatar.
 The United Arab Emirates and Iraq shut down their airspace.

-Note: This story has been corrected to show that IRNA reported 40 people were killed in the school strike, without specifying students.